MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-bestpracticesforalcode.md

 }
 ```

-However, these trailing whitespaces are trimmed internally and will not be recognized by Copilot.
-To ensure that Copilot works correctly with your feature, you must avoid trailing spaces in action names.
+However, these trailing whitespaces are trimmed internally and won't be recognized by Copilot.
+To ensure that Copilot works correctly with your feature, you must *avoid trailing spaces* in action names.
 Instead, write the code like this:

 ```al
 group("CopilotActionGroup")